hbristow/gridengine/README.md

 Branches/Contributing
 ---------------------
-The dsvm branching schema is set up as follows:
+The gridengine branching schema is set up as follows:

     master    reflects the current latest stable version dev       the development track, sometimes unstable